 Contact an Experienced NJ Special Needs Trust (SNT) Attorney Today.

-Life is hard without having a disability.
 Millions of Americans have family members with disabilities.
 Disabilities can be physical, intellectual, and psychological.
 The life of a person with a disability can be even harder, more isolated and full of anxiety, frustration and expense.
 Their future is less secure, especially if a caretaker is getting older or is declining in health.
 I understand these emotions and concerns.
 I’m here for you.

 Even if you don’t have a family member with a disability, you know many individuals who do.
 Intellectual and physical disabilities are not limited to a racial or socioeconomic group.